 - Affordable Housing Development Timing: The Applicant requests a concession from Zoning Code Section 20-31.100.H.1 which requires affordable units be constructed at the same time as market rate units.
 A concession from this requirement will allow the 100 market rate housing units built in the 2nd phase to financially support the development of affordable units in the 3rd Phase. - 2.
 Affordable Housing Development Location: The Applicant requests a concession from Zoning Code Section 20-31.100.H.2 which requires affordable units be dispersed amongst market rate units within a density bonus project.
+This concession will allow the affordable units to be located within the proposed apartment building on Lot 1, separate from the market rate units in the apartment buildings on Lot 2.
+This concession is expressly allowed pursuant to Zoning Code Section 20-31.100.H.2 provided the applicant demonstrates that the dispersal requirements reduce the financing feasibility of the project.
+Financing and design of apartment building with blended lower income housing is more complex which will likely delay the start of residential construction within the planned Roseland Village project.
+This delay will increase the market rate developer's carrying cost and thus the cost of constructing affordable housing units.

-This concession will allow the affordable units to be located within the proposed apartment building on Lot 1, separate from the market rate units in the apartment buildings on Lot 2. - Reduced Parking: The Applicant requests a concession from Zoning Code Section 20-36.040 which requires a minimum of 393 off-street parking spaces for mix of uses within the planned Village.
-The Applicant requests an 18% parking reduction from 393 to 324 spaces to avoid having to construct structured parking.
+Reduced Parking: The Applicant requests a concession from Zoning Code Section 20-36.040 that requires a minimum of 393 off-street parking spaces for mix of uses within the planned Village.
+The Applicant requests an 18% parking reduction from 393 to 323 spaces, which was found by the traffic study (Attachment 11, Wtrans, June 14, 2018, revised May 6, 2019) to be the number of spaces needed to fulfill onsite parking demand.

-Staff recommends approval of the three requested concessions.
-The concessions result in identifiable and actual cost reductions that are necessary for the project's construction, and the requested concessions would not harm the environment, historical property, create a public health or safety issue, or be contrary to law.
+The Planning Commission approved the three requested concessions as recommended by staff.
+The concessions will result in identifiable and actual affordable housing construction cost reductions.
+The requested concessions would not harm the environment, historical property, create a public health or safety issue, or be contrary to law.